News

 Should Pregnant Women Get the COVID-19 Vaccine?

-SMFM recommends that health care workers be offered the vaccine if pregnant.
-The health care worker umbrella covers all members of the health care community who are involved in patient care and/or in their work, are potentially exposed to the virus.
-High-risk workers in any health facilities and first responders should be amongst the first for vaccination.
-Susceptible pregnant and lactating women are eligible and should be afforded opportunity for the vaccine.
+SMFM recommends that healthcare workers be offered the vaccine if pregnant.
+The healthcare worker umbrella covers all members of the healthcare community who are involved in patient care and/or in their work and are potentially exposed to the virus.
+High-risk workers in any health facilities and first responders should be among the first to be vaccinated.
+Susceptible pregnant and lactating women are eligible and should be afforded the opportunity for the vaccine.

 What We Know About COVID-19 and Pregnancy So Far